vackosar/vackosar.github.io/_posts/2018-02-25-Creating-Custom-Ubuntu-Web-Link-App.md

 sudo desktop-file-install whatsapp.desktop
 ```

-*Note: You can also install desktop file without admin rights for current user only:
+*Note: You can also install the desktop file without admin rights for current user only:
 ```cp whatsapp.desktop ~/.local/share/applications/```.*

 ## Custom Icon